-All merchants are required to be compliant with PCI-DSS every year.
-This includes merchants whose credit card processing is handled entirely by a 3rd Party (also known as a Service Provider).
+All Merchants are required to be compliant with PCI-DSS every year.
+This includes merchants whose credit card processing is handled entirely by a Third-Party (also known as a Service Provider).

-PCI is not a government law – but if a merchant wants to process credit cards as a convenience to their customers, failure to abide by PCI and the Brands regulations can directly impact the merchant’s ability to do so - and have a very real impact on their business as a result.
+PCI is not a government law – but if a Merchant wants to process credit cards as a convenience to their customers, failure to abide by PCI and the card brand regulations can directly impact the Merchant’s ability to do so - and have a very real impact on their business as a result.

 How Do I Become PCI Compliant?

 Getting started with Aperia PCI DSS Compliance Program (recommended by Paya) to become PCI Compliant is easy!

 Note: PCI Compliance is required of ALL businesses that process, store or transmit credit card information.